Apple Cider Vinegar Tablets Versus Liquid

 5. Be Mindful of Potential Drug Interactions: ACV may interact with certain medications, such as diuretics and diabetes medications.
 Talk to your doctor before using ACV if you're taking any medications.

-• ACV can lower blood sugar levels, so it's important to monitor your blood sugar closely if you're taking diabetes medication.
+• ACV can lower blood sugar levels, so it helps to monitor your blood sugar closely if you're taking diabetes medication.

 • ACV can also affect potassium levels, so be cautious if you're taking diuretics.